On directional maximal operators in higher dimensions: Introduction

 \section{Introduction}

 For $n \ge 2$ and a set of directions $\Omega$ in the unit sphere $\mathbb{S}^{n-1}$, the directional maximal operator $M_\Omega$ is defined, initially on Schwartz functions,~by

-If $\Omega$ consists of a single direction and $p>1$, the $L^p(\R^n)$--boundedness of $M_\Omega$ follows from the Hardy--Littlewood maximal theorem.
-When $\Omega$ is a finite set, a fundamental problem is to find optimal bounds for the operator norm of~$M_\Omega$ as a function of the cardinality of $\Omega$ and $p$.
-Allowing $\Omega$ to be infinite, one can also ask for conditions on the directions which ensure boundedness.
-In two dimensions, with directions in $\mathbb{S}^1$, the questions have been answered with remarkable accuracy (see \cite{Co,Str,K} for the first question, \cite{Str0, CF, NSW, SS} for the second question, or \cite{ASV,ASV2,KL} which address the two questions in a unified way), however much less is known in higher dimensions (see \cite{W,Bo2,KLT} for the first question and \cite{NSW, SS, C} for the second).
+If $\Omega$ consists of a single direction and $p>1$, the boundedness of $M_\Omega$ from $L^p(\R^n)$ to $L^p(\R^n)$ follows from the Hardy--Littlewood maximal theorem.
+If~$\Omega$ consists of many directions, two questions naturally arise: \begin{itemize} \!\!\item[(i)] When $\Omega$ is an arbitrary finite subset of $\mathbb{S}^{n-1}$, a fundamental problem is to determine the best bounds for the $L^p$--operator norm of $M_{\Omega}$ as a function of $|\Omega|$ and $p$.